frederic-perez/AmE-dictionary/data/idioms.md

 __sell like hotcakes__ To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
 __sell out__ :two::hammer:
 __sell someone a pup__ To swindle someone by selling them something worthless.
+__send a shiver down (one’) spine__ To cause an intense feeling of excitement, exhilaration, nervousness, or fear in someone. _The way that sonata swells always sends a shiver down my spine._
 __send off__
 __set (someone or something) off__
 __set (something) in cement__ To establish something firmly or permanently; to make something unalterable or not subject to change. _The healthcare law looks promising, but we’ll have to wait until Congress sets it in cement before we know exactly what it will do._